Table of contents

 1. Price of the software

 Investing in customer service software is a long-term decision, one that you’d want to get right.
-But, as a small business, your resources are usually limited, so you must evaluate all your options carefully.
-Given that almost every customer service software offers a free trial, you can try them out and decide what works best for your business and caters to all your needs, including your budget.
+But, as a small business, your resources are usually limited, so you must evaluate all your options carefully, including the cost of software development.
+Given that almost every software offers a free trial, you can try them out and decide what works best and caters to all your business needs, including your budget.

 2. Ease of use